JelleZijlstra/typing-spec/spec/spec.rst

 Dataclass semantics
 ^^^^^^^^^^^^^^^^^^^

-Except where stated otherwise in this PEP, classes impacted by ``dataclass_transform``, either by inheriting from a class that is decorated with ``dataclass_transform`` or by being decorated with a function decorated with ``dataclass_transform``, are assumed to
+Except where stated otherwise, classes impacted by ``dataclass_transform``, either by inheriting from a class that is decorated with ``dataclass_transform`` or by being decorated with a function decorated with ``dataclass_transform``, are assumed to